-- one or two billets;
+- one or two billets,

-- an extension; or
+- an extension, or

 - billets in a single geographic area.

-E-resumes that reflect the above indicates that you haven't considered the possibility of not being assigned to those commands.
+E-resumes that reflect the above indicate you haven't considered the possibility of not being assigned to those commands.
 In other words, a very narrow e-resume conveys nearly the very same message as a blank e-resume.
-Thus, we will assume you will be equally thrilled with any assignment if we are unable to offer any of the few preferences you provided.
+Thus, we will assume you will be equally thrilled with any assignment, should we be unable to offer any of the few preferences you provided.